-You can run up to 4M events through FlowSOM in a standard Premium and Enterprise account.
+You can run up to 4M events through FlowSOM in a standard Premium and 8M events on Enterprise account.
 If you are an Enterprise Cytobank user and would like to run more events (up to 90M) through FlowSOM, please submit a support ticket to inquire about upgrading the compute power for your server.

 Can I run multiple FlowSOM runs at the same time?